-Californians love to ignore the fact that a desert is, by definition, a place that lacks water, which is why no one should be surprised that in the 1950s, a businessman named Bob Byers built a private waterpark in the middle of the Mojave Desert for his family to enjoy.
-It opened to the public in the ’60s, but dwindling crowds forced its closure in 1990.
+Californians love to ignore the fact that a desert is, by definition, a place that lacks water, which is why no one should be surprised that in the 1950s, a businessman named Bob Byers built a private waterpark in the middle of the Mojave Desert for just his extended family to enjoy.
+It opened to the public in the 1960s, but dwindling crowds forced its closure in 1990.
 That wasn’t the end of the water park where there’s very little water, though.
-It reopened in 1998 after millions of dollars were spent adding tons of new features, but when an employee was paralyzed after going down one of the slides and sued for millions, the waterpark closed for good—to everyone except skateboarders and graffiti artists who have no problem ignoring the “No Trespassing” signs, and artists like Ke$ha and BTS who both filmed music videos there in the past couple of years.
-Unfortunately, an arsonist also ignored those signs, and a few of the structures were destroyed in 2018.
-A private firm bought it with plans to rebuild it starting in 2022—though as of summer 2021, it’s back on the market, which means it’s up for grabs for anyone with an affinity for lazy rivers and $11 million in the bank.
+It reopened in 1998 after millions of dollars were spent adding tons of new features, but when an employee sued for $4.4 million after going down one of the slides into an “inadequately filled pool,” resulting in paralysis, the waterpark closed for good.
+Still, skateboarders and graffiti artists who have no problem ignoring the “No Trespassing” signs and artists like Ke$ha and BTS, who both filmed music videos there in the past few years, still used the space.
+Unfortunately, an arsonist also ignored those no trespassing signs, and a few of the structures were destroyed in 2018.
+A private firm bought it with plans to rebuild it starting in 2022, but as of summer 2021, it’s back on the market, which means it’s up for grabs for anyone with an affinity for lazy rivers and $11 million in the bank.

 Malakoff Diggins Historic State Park